indeskyz/Leap-EventTicketing/documents/Caching.md

 - Implement virtual waiting rooms for high-demand events
 - Use Azure CDN for static assets
 - Circuit breakers on payment processor integration

-This architecture addresses the complex transactional nature of ticketing systems while providing the scalability needed for sudden traffic spikes.
-The outbox pattern ensures reliable processing even during partial failures, and Redis provides the low-latency data access required for real-time inventory management.